bios42eth/talenlayer-id-report/main.md

 ### Randomness
 No randomness is used in the project.

-### Reentrancy:
+### Reentrancy
 Some are subject to reentrancy but state is modified before external calls.
 See reentrancy.md

 ### Math
 Solidity 0.8 is used, then no check are necessary for under/overflows.
 1 math issue found.
-See in findings.md
+See findings.md

 ### Centralization:
-Upgradable: high risk - give ownership to a DAO or multis wallet.
+Upgradable: high risk - give ownership to a DAO or multisig wallet.

 ### msg.sender scope
 Scope for msg.sender and \_msgSender() has been checked and seems correctly used : it's only called in constructors, modifiers or external functions.